 37. Patek released the Calibre 89 pocket watch for the 150th anniversary of Patek Philippe

 In celebration of the 150th anniversary of Patek Philippe, the Calibre 89 pocket watch with 33 complications was launched.

 Patek uses traditional case-making techniques

-The case-making techniques stretch far back to the 1800s, and these are techniques which have been preserved by a select few watchmakers.
+The case-making techniques stretch far back to the 1800s, and these are techniques that have been preserved by a select few watchmakers.

 Patek Philippe is unarguably one of the most iconic watch companies of this era when it comes to highly exclusive timepieces crafted to perfection.
-Patek Philippe is every watch-lover’s dream, as the watches showcase state-of-the-art craftsmanship, but incorporated with tradition and history.
+Patek Philippe is every watch lover’s dream, as the watches showcase state-of-the-art craftsmanship, but also have plenty of tradition and history.

 Which of these facts about Patek Philippe did you find the most interesting?